Compare money-tracking methods

 • recurring charges need to be remembered

-• you need a clear history with one person
+• you need a clear timeline with one person

 • follow-ups feel awkward